superliuwr/superliuwr.github.io/source/_posts/nodejs-logging.md

 tags:
 - Node.js
 - Logging
+- Best Practices
 ---
  Logs can be a dumb warehouse of debug statements or the enabler of a beautiful dashboard that tells the story of your app.
 Plan your logging platform from day 1: how logs are collected, stored and analyzed to ensure that the desired information (e.g. error rate, following an entire transaction through services and servers, etc) can really be extracted.

 ## Bunyan

 Use [Bunyan](https://github.com/trentm/node-bunyan) to log structured records.
+Alternatively you can use [pino](https://www.npmjs.com/package/pino).

 Bunyan log records are JSON.
 A few fields are added automatically: "pid", "hostname", "time" and "v".